-I’m finally branching out to something besides Spanish!
-The English Buccaneers were one of the very first factions and I’ve been playing them on and off for a good while now.
+The English Buccaneers faction is one of the original factions found in the core Blood & Plunder rule book.
+The faction was then expanded with new unit options when No Peace Beyond the Line came out.
 This faction is tough, well-rounded, has a lot of interesting options for commanders and will give you a good piratey experience.

 This force has the typical sea faction +2 for the attacker role.
 If you’re playing another naval faction, your opponent more than likely has a +2-4 bonus as well but you’ll be the attacker more often than not while playing vs any militia or Native faction.

 That +2 will make you the attacker in most amphibious games which is good since the Buccaneers are most at home on their ships anyway.

 The Buccaneers’ second special rule let’s them discard their hand of cards and draw a new one without spending the Fortune point that would usually be required.
 I don’t always use this ability but I still think it’s very strong.
 In most games there comes a crucial turn where the forces have closed the distance and whoever gets the first activation of the next turn will have a decisive advantage.
 If you move your ship last on one turn, then first on the next turn, that can bring you within grappling distance or deadly swivel range before your opponent has time to respond.

 If that crucial turn comes and you draw a hand full of Diamonds and Clubs, this ability gives you a free chance to improve your odds of striking first and this can often decide the game.
 I think this is a great ability!
 It’s like having a 4th Fortune point but it’s protected ill-judged and desperate reroll attempts.

 English Buccaneers Core Units